Jessica Chastain: 2011–2013: Breakthrough and rise to prominence

-Career expansion and fluctuations (2014–2020)
+2014–2020: Career fluctuations and expansion

 Chastain appeared in three films in 2014.
 She played the titular character in Miss Julie, a film adaptation of August Strindberg's 1888 play of the same name, from director Liv Ullmann.
 It tells the tragic tale of a sexually repressed Anglo-Irish aristocrat who wishes to sleep with her father's valet (Colin Farrell).
 She was drawn to Ullmann's feminist take on the subject.
 The film only received a limited theatrical release.
 While filming Miss Julie in Ireland, she received the script for Christopher Nolan's science fiction film Interstellar (2014).
 With a budget of $165 million, the high-profile production, co-starring Matthew McConaughey and Anne Hathaway, was filmed mostly using IMAX cameras.
 Chastain played the adult daughter of McConaughey's character; she was drawn to the project for the emotional heft she found in the father-daughter pair.
 Drew McWeeny of HitFix took note of how much Chastain had stood out in her supporting role.
 Interstellar grossed over $701 million worldwide to rank as her highest-grossing live-action film to date.

 In her final release of 2014, Chastain starred in the J. C. Chandor-directed crime drama A Most Violent Year.
 Set in New York City in 1981, the year in which the city had the highest crime rate, the film tells the story of a heating-oil company owner (Oscar Isaac) and his ruthless wife (Chastain).
 In preparation, she researched the period and worked with a dialect coach to speak in a Brooklyn accent.
 She collaborated with the film's costume designer to work on her character's wardrobe, and contacted Armani which provided her with clothing of the period.
 Mark Kermode of The Observer found Chastain to be "terrific" in a part inspired by Lady Macbeth's character, and Mick LaSalle of the San Francisco Chronicle described her portrayal as "the embodiment of a nouveau riche New York woman of the era".
 She received a Golden Globe for Best Supporting Actress nomination for it.
 For her work in 2014, the Broadcast Film Critics Association honored Chastain with a special achievement award.